Rohde-Schwarz/shim-review/ISSUE_TEMPLATE.md

 ###### Do you use EV certificates as embedded certificates in the SHIM?
 `No.`

-###### If you use new vendor_db functionality, are any hashes whitelisted, and if yes: for what binaries ?
+###### If you use new vendor_db functionality, are any hashes allow-listed, and if yes: for what binaries ?
 `No vendor_db is used.`

-###### Is kernel upstream commit 75b0cea7bf307f362057cc778efe89af4c615354 present in your kernel, if you boot chain includes a linux kernel ?
+###### Is kernel upstream commit 75b0cea7bf307f362057cc778efe89af4c615354 present in your kernel, if you boot chain includes a Linux kernel ?
 `No Linux kernel is used.`

-###### if SHIM is loading grub2 bootloader, are CVEs CVE-2020-14372,
+###### if SHIM is loading GRUB2 bootloader, are CVEs CVE-2020-14372,
 ###### CVE-2020-25632, CVE-2020-25647, CVE-2020-27749, CVE-2020-27779,
 ###### CVE-2021-20225, CVE-2021-20233, CVE-2020-10713, CVE-2020-14308,
 ###### CVE-2020-14309, CVE-2020-14310, CVE-2020-14311, CVE-2020-15705,